-Galvanizing is another process of coating steel with a layer of zinc.
-This is typically done by hot galvanizing, the parts are dipped into a bath of molten hot zinc.
+Galvanizing is another plating process that adds a layer of zinc to the steel parts.
+This is typically done by hot galvanizing, where the parts are dipped into a bath of molten hot zinc.

 The hot dip leaves a thicker coating of zinc compared to electro-galvanising.
-This can offer better durability, but it’s not suitable for all parts.
-Smaller nuts, bolts, and threaded parts need a thinner layer of zinc.
+This plating offers better durability, but it’s not suitable for all parts.
+Smaller nuts, bolts, and threaded parts need a thinner layer of zinc to maintain their original features and function.
 The protection provided by hot-dip galvanizing is insufficient for products that will be constantly exposed to corrosive materials such as acids, including acid rain and outdoor uses.

 This graphic compares the amount of material added to steel parts using different plating processes:

 Is plating better than stainless steel?